Quartz Mineral Properties, Facts and Varieties

 Quartz was the first crystal to be used in radio transmission and was fundamental to the development of computers.

-Rock crystal is an alternative name for transparent, colourless quartz.
-Quartz is colourless and transparent or translucent when free from impurities, hence the term 'crystal clear'.
+Rock crystal is an alternative name for colourless quartz.
+Quartz is colourless and transparent to translucent when free from impurities, hence the term 'crystal clear.'

-Impurities can produce a wide variety of colours ranging from milky white to brown, which is so dark that it can almost appear almost black.
+Impurities can produce a wide variety of colours, ranging from milky white to brown so dark that it can appear almost black.

 Coloured varieties of quartz tend to be translucent rather than transparent, and most have their own name.